TransPinula: History

 TransPinula was heavily inspired in both design and operations by the Transmetro in Guatemala City.
 In 2020, the mayors of Guatemala City and Santa Catarina Pinula signed an agreement to collaborate on a new BRT system that would feed into the Transmetro while serving the Santa Catarina Pinula municipality.
-This new system would take just under 2 years to come to fruition when the system opened in January of 2022.
+This new system would take just under 2 years to come to fruition when the system opened in January 2022.
 The system opened with 2 routes, which both overlapped between the Transmetro Connection at Hangares station and the Cañadas de Elgin neighbourhood.
 Service has since seen some expansion using electric mini-buses that connect neighbourhoods that are not within walking distance to a TransPinula station.

 Fare payments

 Fares on the TransPinula are significantly more expensive than its neighbouring services.
 Each trip costs GTQ 5.00, compared to Transmetro's GTQ 1.00, but on par with Rutas Express which also charges GTQ 5.00.
 However, in contrast to the aforementioned system, fares can be paid either by contactless payment or cash.